Mali-MGN/Mali-MGN/README.md

-- 👋 Hi, I’m @Mali777
+- 👋 hello world...
+I'm Mali-MGN
 - 👀 I’m interested in becoming good at coding and Web Development
 - 🌱 I’m currently learning Full Stack Web Development
-- 💞️ I’m looking to collaborate on Designing Comprehensive Websites to enhance user
+- 💞️ I’m looking to collaborate on Designing Comprehensive Websites to enhance user experience
-- 📫 How to reach me Gmail @morganmalachi437@gmail.com
+- 📫 How to reach me gmail @morganmalachi437@gmail.com
 - 😄 Pronouns: Brother/His Heighness
-- ⚡ Fun fact: I am Vegan
+- ⚡ Fun fact: I am Vegan of 2 years

 <!---
 payyy2play/payyy2play is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.